SkyToGround/SimplePythonKafkaConsumer/README.md

 This application uses PyKafka for Kafka consumer functionality.
 Download it from here:
 [https://github.com/Parsely/pykafka](https://github.com/Parsely/pykafka).

 For the `ParseNDArray_fb` parser, flatbuffers is required which can be downloaded from: [https://github.com/google/flatbuffers](https://github.com/google/flatbuffers).
+The visualisation functionality in `ParseNDArray_fb` also requires `matplotlib` to be installed.

 All other libraries should be included in a standard Python installation.
 Note however that this application has only been tested with Python 3.5.